Dimensional Crossover in a Quantum Gas of Light: Main Text

 The influence of the dimension on the phase transition can be explored by studying the order parameter when tuning the system parameters.
 As for our case the temperature is fixed at room temperature, the tuning parameter is the total photon number, and we use the absolute value of the chemical potential $|\mu|$ as an order parameter.
-To find the chemical potential $\mu$, we first extract the internal energy from spectra as in Fig.~\ref{fig:Spec} for different total photon numbers.
-For each spectrum, we set the ground mode energy to be the zero point energy of the harmonic oscillator, $E_{0} =\hbar(\omega_{x} + \omega_{y})/2 $, count the number of photons in each energy level, multiply by the corresponding mode energy and sum over the whole spectrum, yielding the internal energy as shown in Fig.~\ref{fig:muandU}B. For all shown aspect ratios, the internal energy per photon, $U/N$, decreases for increasing photon numbers indicating an increasing population in the low-energy states, i.e. the ground mode.
-For better comparison, each data set is scaled to the photon number $\tilde{N}$ where the inner energy per particle $U/N$ changes slope, which is found to be 611.22, 63.20 and 19.15 photons for the 2D, the 2D-1D and the 1D harmonic oscillator potentials respectively.
-In the isotropic 2D potential ($\Lambda = 1$), the curve changes slope sharply around $N/\tilde{N}\approx 1$, indicating the presence of phase transition, while in the 1D potential ($\Lambda=22$), the slope changes monotonically, and shows the absence of phase transition features.
-As for the anisotropic 2D potential ($\Lambda=5$), the $U/N$ slope indeed has, although less strong, a sharp change as in 2D isotropic potential Fig.~\ref{fig:muandU}.
+To find the chemical potential $\mu$, we first extract the internal energy from spectra as in Fig.~3 for different total photon numbers.
+For each spectrum, we set the ground mode energy to be the zero point energy of the harmonic oscillator, $E_{0} =\hbar(\omega_{x} + \omega_{y})/2 $, count the number of photons in each energy level, multiply by the corresponding mode energy and sum over the whole spectrum, yielding the internal energy as shown in Fig.~5b.
+For all shown aspect ratios, the internal energy per photon, $U/N$, decreases for increasing photon numbers indicating an increasing population in the low-energy states.
+As we don't expect a sharp phase transition in 1D (and thus no well-defined critical photon number), for better comparison, each data set is scaled to the photon number $\tilde{N}$ where the chemical potential $\mu(N)$ equals half the chemical potential at low photon number, $\mu(\tilde{N}) = \mu(N\rightarrow 0)/2$, i,e, halfway between the chemical potential for the classical gas and the quantum degenerate case.
+We extract this number from the theoretical curves based on Bose-Einstein distributed occupations within modes {(see the online Methods {and Extended Data Fig. 6} for details)}, which yields $\tilde{N}=$ 628, 64 and 23 photons for the 2D, the 2D-1D and the 1D harmonic oscillator potentials respectively.
+In the isotropic 2D potential ($\Lambda = 1$), the curve changes slope sharply around $N/\tilde{N}\approx 1$, indicating the presence of phase transition, while in the 1D potential ($\Lambda=22$), the slope changes monotonically, and shows the absence of a {thermodynamic phase transition}.
+As for the anisotropic 2D potential ($\Lambda=5$), the $U/N$ slope indeed has, although less strong, a sharp change as in 2D isotropic potential Fig.~5.